tearingItUp786/chatgpt-tui/README.md

  * `Blue`
  * `Groove`

+## Data migration

+If you need your settings and chats on other machine - simply copy `chat.db` and `config.json` from the `.nekot/` directory and paste to the same directory on other machine.

 ## Cache invalidation

 Models list is cached for 14 days upon loading.
 If you need to invalidate cache use `--purge-cache` flag: